 Johnnie Walker Bond reception is open

 The reception area of The Johnnie Walker Bond, Strand Street, Kilmarnock has re-opened to enable people to access Health and Social Care Services.

 Physical distancing arrangements in place and therefore we are limited to welcoming a few people into the reception area at a time.

-Where possible we ask that people phone in advance to make an appointment and anyone wishing to meet with a member of staff should telephone 01563 554200 before arriving at The Johnnie Walker Bond.
+Where possible, we ask that people phone in advance to make an appointment and anyone wishing to meet with a member of staff should call 01563 554200 before arriving at The Johnnie Walker Bond.

 We can confirm that due to physical distancing requirements we are continuing to provide support to individuals by telephone where this is possible.

-The waiting area in The Johnnie Walking Bond has been significantly reduced to ensure that physical distancing is adhered to and that members of the public and employees can access this area safely.
-This means that turning up without an appointment may result in a lengthy period of wait some of which may be outside of the building.
+The waiting area in The Johnnie Walker Bond has been significantly reduced to ensure that physical distancing is adhered to and that members of the public and employees can access this area safely.
+This means that turning up without an appointment may result in a lengthy wait, some of which may be outside the building.

-Masks or face coverings will be required to be worn when entering the building and hand sanitiser will provided at the entrance.
+Masks or face coverings must be worn when entering the building and hand sanitiser will be provided at the entrance.